openstack/nova/HACKING.rst

 Running Tests
 -------------
-The testing system is based on a combination of tox and testr.
+The testing system is based on a combination of tox and stestr.
 The canonical approach to running tests is to simply run the command ``tox``.
 This will create virtual environments, populate them with dependencies and run all of the tests that OpenStack CI systems run.
-Behind the scenes, tox is running ``testr run --parallel``, but is set up such that you can supply any additional testr arguments that are needed to tox.
+Behind the scenes, tox is running ``stestr run``, but is set up such that you can supply any additional stestr arguments that are needed to tox.
 For example, you can run:
-``tox -- --analyze-isolation`` to cause tox to tell testr to add --analyze-isolation to its argument list.
+``tox -- --analyze-isolation`` to cause tox to tell stestr to add --analyze-isolation to its argument list.

 Python packages may also have dependencies that are outside of tox's ability to install.
-Please refer to ``doc/source/development.environment.rst`` for a list of those packages on Ubuntu, Fedora and Mac OS X.
+Please refer to `Development Quickstart`_ for a list of those packages on Ubuntu, Fedora and Mac OS X.

 To run a single or restricted set of tests, pass a regex that matches